pingcap/docs-cn/system-tables/system-table-metrics-schema.md

 # Metrics Schema

 To dynamically observe and compare cluster conditions of different time ranges, the SQL diagnosis system introduces cluster monitoring system tables.
-All monitoring tables are in the metrics schema, and you can query the monitoring information using SQL statements in this schema.
+All monitoring tables are in the `metrics_schema` database.
+You can query the monitoring information using SQL statements in this schema.
 The data of the three monitoring-related summary tables ([`metrics_summary`](/system-tables/system-table-metrics-summary.md), [`metrics_summary_by_label`](/system-tables/system-table-metrics-summary.md), and `inspection_result`) are all obtained by querying the monitoring tables in the metrics schema.
 Currently, many system tables are added, so you can query the information of these tables using the [`information_schema.metrics_tables`](/system-tables/system-table-metrics-tables.md) table.

 ## Overview

-The following example uses the `tidb_query_duration` table to introduce the usage and working principles of the monitoring table.
-The working principles of other monitoring tables are similar.
+Taking the `tidb_query_duration` monitoring table in `metrics_schema` as an example, this section illustrates how to use this monitoring table and how it works.
+The working principles of other monitoring tables are similar to `tidb_query_duration`.

 Query the information related to the `tidb_query_duration` table on `information_schema.metrics_tables`: